• Skip to main content

 Last Updated on May 25, 2020 by Swagatam 9 Comments

-The article presents a simple Bluetooth function generator circuit which can be used for testing and troubleshooting various critical audio video equipment and gadgets
+In this article I have explained a simple Bluetooth function generator circuit which can be used for testing and troubleshooting various critical audio video equipment and gadgets

 Using a Function Generator